Southwest Airsports, LLC – Operations plan

 All Helmets are routinely cleaned and inspected for damage and retired, if needed.

-All Parachutes are inspected and repacked annually.
+Reserve parachutes used for tandem flights are inspected and repacked annually.

 All portable radios are checked for proper function and battery charge before each use and re-charged or batteries replaced, as needed.